run-ai/docs/docs/Researcher/best-practices/From-Bare-Metal-to-using-Docker-Images.md

 Deep learning workloads can be divided into two generic types:

 <li>Interactive "build" sessions.
-With these types of workloads, the data scientist opens an interactive session, via bash, Jupyter Notebook, remote PyCharm or similar and accesses GPU resources directly.
-Build workloads are typically meant for debug and development sessions.
+With these types of workloads, the data scientist opens an interactive session, via bash, Jupyter Notebook, remote PyCharm, or similar and accesses GPU resources directly.
+Build workloads are typically meant for debugging and development sessions.
 </li>
 <li>Unattended "training" sessions.
 Training is characterized by a machine learning run that has a start and a finish.
 With these types of workloads, the data scientist prepares a self-running workload and sends it for execution.
 During the execution, the data scientist can examine the results.
 A Training session can take from a few minutes to a couple of days.
 It can be interrupted in the middle and later restored (though the data scientist should save checkpoints for that purpose).
 Training workloads typically utilize large percentages of the GPU and at the end of the run automatically frees the resources.
 </li>